elotroalex/chiens/_texts/translation.md

 - For heaven's sake!
 - leave the camp already, goddammit!
-- are executioners not practicing their ax on the block?
+- don't executioners rehearse already their ax on the block?
-- do birds of prey not cock the dark rings under their eyes?
+- don't birds of prey cock already their puffy eyes?

 ---

 [46]({{site.baseurl}}/chiens/p046.html){:.pagetitle}

-- is it to see you that the pyramids
+- was it really to see you that the pyramids
 - have
 - stood
 - on tiptoe tonight?